-Sally Watson is a top notch author of historical fiction.
+Sally Watson was a top-notch author of historical fiction.
 Her books have been recognized around the world for their fiery, independent female characters, historical accuracy and level of detailed research.

-You will LOVE her new autobiographical book: DANCE to a DIFFERENT PIPER , a tremendous account of her lifetime adventures.
+You will enjoy reading her memoirs: Dance to a Different Piper, a tremendous account of her lifetime adventures.

-Here is a quick summation from Sally: "The memories of a woman
+Here is a quick summation written by Sally: "The memories of a woman

 born in 1924: a kitten in a kennel, totally out of step with